SvenRosvall/VLCB-Arduino/docs/Design.md

 MinimumNodeService
 : Handles all the mandatory op-codes that all VLCB modules must implement.
-These op-codes involves running modes and basic node configuration such as node number and module parameters.
+These op-codes involve running modes and basic node configuration such as node number and module parameters.

 EventConsumerService